roninfrodsham/optix-movie-database/README.md

 ### API environment variable

-I have added a `.env` file in the project just purely for convenience.
-The VITE environment variable exposes the VITE_API_URL so it's easy for anyone to point to the api without editing the code.
+I have added a `.env` file in the project purely for convenience.
+The VITE environment variable exposes the VITE_API_URL to the application so it's easy for anyone to point to the api without editing the code.

 In my case it's set to the following but update VITE_API_URL to your API url: